tudorilisoi/ep_mammoth/README.md

-# Mammoth DocX import Etherpad plugin
+# Mammoth DocX import Etherpad plugin: tweaked for Togatec/teambutler

 Tired of losing fidelity when importing those horrible Microsoft .docx files?
 This plugin solves that.